sandynagara/sandynagara/README.md

 # Hi There! 👋

 ##  About Me
-🎓 I am Sandy Setyanagara, a Geodetic engineering student at Universitas Gadjah Mada focus on development web geospatial and QGIS plug-in
+🎓 I am Sandy Setyanagara, a Fresh Graduate of Geodetic engineering at Universitas Gadjah Mada focus on development web geospatial and QGIS plug-in

 💪 I love learning new things and combining them with my other skill to build a project.
 I am now looking to apply my skills and knowledge to a bigger project and industry.